 Handrails for ladders that give access to the pool should extend at least 300 mm above the pool deck and contrast in colour and brightness to the surrounding area.
 Ladders should not project beyond the wall of the pool.
 They should be recessed into the wall to prevent limbs from being caught behind the ladder’s rails.

 Rope-and-float partitions that are colour contrasted to their surroundings will help swimmers orient themselves in the pool.

 In indoor swimming pools, use indirect lighting or uplighting to reduce the effects of glare from the water’s surface.

 Indirect lighting should also be used in gyms together with non-glare flooring.
 Designers should be careful when preparing the floor pattern of a gym.
 School gyms, in particular, can become cluttered with many sets of coloured lines intended for a wide variety of games.
-Reduce the use of these lines to benefit gym users with vision loss.
+Reduce the use of these lines to benefit gym users with blindness.

 Arrange exhibition halls so that all displays are detectable by people using long canes.
 Further information is provided in the section on protruding objects.